Due Diligence

 Every $1 of EBITDA adjustment moves the purchase price by $4.

-Spending $15,000-$30,000 on a QoE to find $200K in adjustments is one of the best returns on investment in the entire transaction.
+As we discuss in our breakdown of QoE report costs, spending $6,000-$12,000 on a QoE to find $200K in adjustments is one of the best returns on investment in the entire transaction.

 Red Flags in QoE Adjustments